1984 USFL draft

 The 1984 USFL draft was the second collegiate draft of the United States Football League (USFL).
 It took place on January 4, 1984, at The Roosevelt Hotel in New York.
 The new six expansion teams were given the first six selections, followed by the established teams' picks, then followed by six additional selections by the expansion teams.
 In the even numbered rounds, the established teams chose first, followed by the expansion teams.

+The Pittsburgh Maulers used the first overall pick to select running back Mike Rozier.